-- ^{63.} The global criteria discuss the concern related to the commencement of voluntary insolvency proceedings by a board of directors of an SPE and the view that the presence of independent directors could reduce the likelihood of an SPE's board of directors seeking to commence voluntary insolvency proceedings. - ^{64.} In Australia and New Zealand, we believe that a similar degree of comfort can also be obtained by a security interest over all of the assets of the SPE combined with other factors such as an orphan SPE or a security interest over all the shares in the SPE.
+- 62. The global criteria discuss the concern related to the commencement of voluntary insolvency proceedings by a board of directors of an SPE and the view that the presence of independent directors could reduce the likelihood of an SPE's board of directors seeking to commence voluntary insolvency proceedings. - 63.
+In Australia and New Zealand, S&P Global Ratings believes that a similar degree of comfort can also be obtained by a security interest over all of the assets of the SPE combined with other factors such as an orphan SPE or a security interest over all the shares in the SPE.